Content tagged "psychology"

 Event: Thursday, April 10, 2014 @ 5:00 pm - 7:00 pm

 Susan Murray, “‘Natural Vision vs. Tele-Vision’: Defining and Managing Electronic Color in the Post-War Era”

 Susan Murray on the discourses that framed and managed color use and reception not only in the standardization period, but also during RCA and NBC’s early attempts to sell color to consumers, sponsors, and critics.

 Posted by Hannah Cheng S.M., Science Writing, 2013

-Keywords: gait training, melodic intonation therapy, music, neurology, parkinsons, psychology, rhythmicauditory stimulation, Science Writing, sherrill house rehabilitation and retirement center, therapy
+Topics: gait training, melodic intonation therapy, music, neurology, parkinsons, psychology, rhythmicauditory stimulation, Science Writing, sherrill house rehabilitation and retirement center, therapy

 Human musicality and music’s direct effects on our health remain mysterious, but the complexities that have been unraveled thus far with gait training and melodic intonation hold a positive note of hope for the future.

 Posted by Taylor Beck S.M., Science Writing, 2012